cvl-umass/semi-inat-2021/README.md

 ## Baseline Performace
-The performance using a fine-tuned ImageNet pre-trained [ResNet-50](https://pytorch.org/docs/stable/_modules/torchvision/models/resnet.html) on 224x224 images on the labeled data only is shown below.
+The performance using a fine-tuned ImageNet-1k pre-trained [ResNet-50](https://pytorch.org/docs/stable/_modules/torchvision/models/resnet.html) on 224x224 images on the labeled data only is shown below.
 We hope you can significantly improve the performance using the